• Menu About Connective

 You: “I love this.
 But will prospects actually respond to this?”

 Designer: “That’s the right question.
 We’re betting that prospects who value substance over speed will resonate with this positioning.
 Those who want quick results will self-select out.
-Based on customer interviews, the prospects you actually want to work with mentioned they’d rather wait for strategic work than rush through templated solutions.
+Based on customer interviews, the prospects you actually want to work with mentioned they’d rather wait for work grounded in research than rush through templated solutions.

 If testing shows this hypothesis is wrong, we’ll adjust.
 But we’re starting with documented customer insights, not assumptions.”

-That’s strategic design evaluation.
+That’s what the evaluation should sound like.
 Every choice connects to evidence.
 Every decision can be explained.
 Trade-offs are acknowledged.

 Compare that to: